-Linda Kamille Schmidt grew up in Kansas and returns often to visit her family.
-After receiving an MA in drawing and an MFA in painting from the University of Iowa, she moved to Brooklyn, NY where she has lived and worked since 1989.
+Linda Kamille Schmidt received an MA in drawing and an MFA in painting from the University of Iowa.
+In 1989 she relocated to Brooklyn, NY and has lived and worked there since.
 Schmidt creates fabric pieces and installations by sewing together layers of colorful transparent panels.
 She is interested in the ways that fabric is used publicly (celebrations, marches, banners and fairs) and privately (quilts, clothing, home furnishing).
 In addition to these practical uses, she considers how fabric can also function as an incubator for thought and contemplation.
-While working she remembers the makers and sewing and design skills that have been passed down through generations of women in her family.
+Linda's sewing and design skills have been passed down through generations of women in her family.